Morse complexes and multiplicative structures: Morse concordance and homotopy of -structures

-By degree arguments, one knows that the multi-intersection $\hat I_T(x_1,\dots, x_d; z)$ is one-dimensional.
+The proof of (\ref{geom}) is similar to the proof of (\ref{eq-A-proof1}) with some new phenomena.
+By degree arguments, one knows that the multi-intersection $\hat I(T,x_1,\dots, x_d; z)$ is one-dimensional.
 So, we have to analyze its compactification.
 We already know that the collapse of an edge of $T$ contributes to zero because such a boundary component appears twice in the considered sum with opposite orientations.
-The boundary component $\partial M\times[0,1]$ contributes also to zero as the vector field $\hat X$ points inwards except in a very small neighbourhood of $crit^Df\times\{0,1\}$.
+The boundary component $\partial M\times[0,1]$ contributes also to zero as the vector field $\hat X$ points inwards except in a very small neighbourhood of $crit^+f\times\{0,1\}$.